 Student Leadership and Engagement (SLE) is located in the Jacob Aron Student Center on the west side of the campus, and it is the hub of informal student activity.
-The Student Union houses the Post Office, University Bookstore, conference/seminar rooms, snack bar, Mondo Subs, The Print Shop, Office of Student Leadership and Engagement, game room, meeting rooms, beauty and barber shop, and bowling alley, and a formal ballroom called the Royal Room.
+The Student Union houses the Post Office, University Bookstore, conference/seminar rooms, Chick-fil-A, The Print Shop, Office of Student Leadership and Engagement, game room, meeting rooms, beauty and barber shop, and bowling alley, and a formal ballroom called the Royal Room.